PriyankaMittha/numpy-practice/README.md

 ---

-🎯 Purpose
+## 🎯 Purpose

-## This repository is created for:
+This repository is created for:
-- Learning NumPy from basics
+- Learning NumPy from the basics
 - Practicing array operations
 - Strengthening Python skills for Data Analyst / ML roles